Table of Contents

 report.

 property.
-For example, report_type
+For example, report_type.namereport.txt.out.encoding is

-more specific than report.out.encoding
+more specific than report.out.encoding as far as

 the plain-text report generator is concerned.
 Note that the

-ANT task makes this more convenient that
+<report> ANT task makes this more convenient that

 the command line case, because it provides convenience override attributes on all